 This is where the rubber meets the road for most patients.
 The treatment plan you receive at a DSO versus a private practice can look dramatically different—even for the same mouth.

-Patients have told us about receiving treatment plans at corporate offices listing $8,000 to $15,000 worth of recommended procedures, only to get a second opinion at our office and learn that $2,000 of truly necessary work was buried among elective suggestions.
+Patients have told us about receiving treatment plans at corporate offices listing $8,000 to $15,000 worth of recommended procedures, only to get a second opinion at our office and learn that $2,000 of clinically necessary work was buried among elective suggestions.

 A particularly common pattern involves deep cleaning (scaling and root planing, or SRP).
 A standard prophylaxis cleaning (CDT code D1110) reimburses around $80 to $120 from insurance.
 A deep cleaning (CDT codes D4341/D4342) reimburses $200 to $350 per quadrant.
 Some DSOs have been documented recommending full-mouth deep cleanings for patients with mild gingivitis who would be adequately treated with a standard cleaning and improved home care.
 The American Academy of Periodontology has clear guidelines on when SRP is indicated—it requires measurable periodontal pockets of 4 mm or deeper with clinical attachment loss.